 Six young Notts poets appear on the app.
 They are joined by six poets from each of the partner countries: Denmark, Romania, Turkey, Germany & Poland.
 Our poets applied during the 2020 Nottingham Poetry Festival and were selected by public vote.
 They are Deanna El Khoury, Harry Sporton, Katherine Monk-Watts, Omari Levy-Sterrett, Emma Sporton and Connor Brown.

-The project will produce an Augmented Reality mobile app.
-It will bring European poetry to young people in a format that is attractive and engaging.
-In its library of 78 poems, young people’s poetry will sit alongside classic and contemporary writing by professional poets.
+The project has produced an Augmented Reality mobile app.
+It brings European poetry to young people in a format that is attractive and engaging.
+In its library of 78 poems, young people’s poetry sits alongside classic and contemporary writing by professional poets.